JuliaPhysics/WaveOpticsPropagation.jl/README.md

 | [![][CI-img]][CI-url] | [![][codecov-img]][codecov-url]                     | [![Documentation for stable version](https://img.shields.io/badge/docs-stable-blue.svg)](https://JuliaPhysics.github.io/WaveOpticsPropagation.jl/stable) | [![Documentation for development version](https://img.shields.io/badge/docs-main-blue.svg)](https://JuliaPhysics.github.io/WaveOpticsPropagation.jl/dev)

 Propagate waves efficiently, optically, physically, differentiably with [Julia Lang](https://julialang.org/).
-Those functions are fast and memory efficiently implemented and hence are suited to be used in inverse problems.
+Those functions are fast and memory efficient implemented and hence are suited to be used in inverse problems.

-⚠️ Under heavy development.
+⚠️ Under development.
 Expect things to break.
+But feel free to try the examples, they should always work!

 ## Installation
 Not registered yet, hence install with: